skedastik/vscode-ty-levels/README.md

 # vscode-ty-levels

-Visual Studio Code extension that automatically adds etags to solids (Walls, Ramps, WallDoors etc.) in your .alf files on save.
+Add etags to your solids (Walls, Ramps, WallDoors etc.) with a single command:

+Hit `Cmd-Shift-P` and begin typing `add etags to solids`.
+Hit `Enter` once the command appears.
+Your untagged solids are now tagged.